 Reasons to Use Managed Services

-As mentioned above, organizations are already drawn to managed IT services.
+As mentioned above, organizations are already drawn to remote IT services.
 However, why are they using this model instead of the break/fix approach?
 Below are several reasons organizations employ managed IT services:

 - Protection and security of data